 JR Peters Jacks Classic Citrus FeED (Water Soluble)- Best Fertilizer Overall for Potted Fig

-JR peters’ Jack’s classic citrus FeED fertilizer is a plant food that has been specially made for plants such as fig trees.
+JR Peters’ Jack’s classic citrus FeED fertilizer is a food specially made for plants such as fig trees.
 This fertilizer has an NPK ratio of 20:10:20, and it is water-soluble.

-The fast results are due to the fact that every time you water your plant, the fertilizer provides nutrients that then travel into the plant’s system.
+The fast results are because every time you water your plant, the fertilizer provides nutrients that then travel into the plant’s system.

 This plant food has several micronutrients that are enhanced to help fig trees grow stronger branches, fruits, and lovely foliage.

-This fertilizer can be used as a spray, and it is also fit to use on the roots of your fig trees.
+This fertilizer can be used as a spray and is also fit to use on the roots of your fig trees.

 Many gardeners appreciate this brand because of its packaging.
 The containers of the fertilizer are made of plastic, which is water-resistant.